All Episodes

 I was in the middle of a brilliant point, capable only of being made by me on this program, particularly on a Monday.

-But he thinks it's gonna be good for the Democrats because uh they get to talk about not because they get to talk about national security, but because it won't go anywhere politically.
+But he thinks it's going to be good for the Democrats because they get to talk about, not because they get to talk about national security, but because it won't go anywhere politically.

-There is big harm in this because it's it's unmasking them again.
+There is big harm in this because it's unmasking them again.

-They they just, you know, when you when you have you have you noticed uh, and I've argued over the years that Democrats and liberals only win when they pretend to be conservatives.
+They just, you know, when you, when you, have you noticed, and I've argued over the years, Democrats and liberals only win when they pretend to be conservatives.

 It's why they're liberals.